 8. There may be exceptions made to any of these rules without any prior notice.
 Most of these cases will be situations between a specific roleplayer and the Administration.

 9. We try to be fair and balanced but understand that mistakes do happen so just bare with it.
 We have the right to enforce these rules at any time and we will enforce them if the need is there.

 10. Do not harass the upper management of the GWF on an instant messenger program or private message system.
 Prominent staff members have their own lives to tend to and official channels such as private messages should be used most often to contact staff regarding GWF-related issues.
 Contact should only be made via a messenger program if permission has been given to make such contact or there is an issue of immediate importance.

-1. There is a two week time limit on leave of absence.
-Unless you can provide a good reason otherwise, after one month on L.O.A., your characters will be put on "The List" where if you don't return the character will be removed for somebody else to be.
+1. There is a 3 month time limit on leave of absence.
+Unless you can provide a good reason otherwise, after 2 months on L.O.A., your characters will be put on "The List" where if you don't return the character will be removed for somebody else to be.

 2. If you have characters on L.O.A., you cannot take on more characters without explaining your reasoning.
 If you want to add another person, you must drop or reactivate those characters you have on L.O.A.
 There is no excuse for having one character on L.O.A. and feeling the need to add another.
 L.O.A. should only be used if you will not be able to roleplay at all, not to keep a character on hold, or unless the L.O.A. is angle based, in which cases things can be worked within this.

 1. If you lose a match, it can almost be guaranteed that you lost because you were out-roleplayed, meaning that the other person did better than you.
 It's that plain and simple.